- What Is the “Minecraft Connection Timed Out: No Further Information” Error Message?

 - Now check if the “connection timed out” error has been fixed.

 If you have a third-party antivirus app, ensure you disable it too for better results.
+This can be especially beneficial if you’re experiencing a “minecraft lan connection timed out” error.
 Better yet, look for a professional antivirus program that does not interrupt other installed apps.
 A good example is Auslogics Anti-Malware.
 This tool automatically scans your PC for malicious entities and immediately eliminates them.
 This helps ensure consistent protection against sneaky viruses.
 Plus, this program does not affect the performance of other applications.
-Therefore, you don’t have to turn off the protection when playing Minecraft, as that could leave your computer defenceless.
+Therefore, you don’t have to turn off the protection when playing Minecraft, as that could leave your computer defenseless.

 The network discovery feature usually allows other computers to easily find your servers and connect to them.
 This can come in pretty handy when playing Minecraft online with friends since you must be on the same server.
 Therefore, enabling it would reduce the chances of experiencing connection problems.